Dee's PorTfolio

 Series - echoes of the wild

-sculpture - skyborn silent strike
+sculpture - skyborn

 The Arctic peregrine falcon, a subspecies of the peregrine falcon, is generally considered to be of "Least Concern" globally.
 While the overall peregrine falcon population is increasing, the Arctic subspecies, Falco peregrinus calidus, is more migratory and can be found in the UK on passage and during winter, although it's not officially on the British list due to identification difficulties.
 Peregrine falcons, including the Arctic subspecies, have been victims of persecution and illegal trade, highlighting the importance of legal protection.